 Under the agreement a new hatchery with a capacity of 70 million fingerlings will be built, making it the largest in the region.
 The hatchery will work on the production of local fish species and contribute to the kingdom’s target of producing 600,000 tonnes of fish by 2030.

 Aquaculture investment in the GCC includes aquaponics.
 Aquaponics uses aquaculture effluent to grow plants.
-This addresses sustainability issues such as limited water availability, environmental pollution, rising fertilizer costs, and the depletion of fertile soils.
+This addresses sustainability issues such as limited water availability, environmental pollution, rising fertiliser costs, and the depletion of fertile soils.
 Qatar horticultural producer Agrico has recently opened its first aquaponic operation within the country.
 The 4,000 sq. m project is expected to produce 32,000 tonnes of vegetables annually.

 The region is becoming a global centre for aquaculture.
 Pure Salmon, a global land-based salmon aquaculture company has established its headquarters in Abu Dhabi.
 In partnership with the Abu Dhabi Investment Office (ADIO) the company will receive financial and non-financial support.